jneurauter/jneurauter/README.md

 - ⚡ Fun fact: ...
 -->

-I am a second year undergraduate student pursuing a Computer Science degree with a focus in Cybersecurity and Artifical Intelligence.
+I'm a second year undergraduate student pursuing a Computer Science degree with a focus in Cybersecurity and Artifical Intelligence.
 I am interested in Machine Learning, Network Security, and Automotive projects and research.

 ---